Ashrey30/RAG-with-LLM-LangChain-for-Autism-Intervention-Research/readme.md

    - The script will output relevant research documents based on the provided question.

 ## Code Structure:
-- **main_script.py**: Contains the main code implementing LangChain integration for document loading, text processing, embedding generation, and document retrieval.
+- **main.ipynb**: Contains the main code implementing LangChain integration for document loading, text processing, embedding generation, and document retrieval.
 - **papers/**: Directory containing PDF documents related to autism diagnosis research.
-- **InstructorEmbedding.py**: Module defining an instructor embedding for contextual document embeddings.
 - **README.md**: This file providing an overview of the repository and usage instructions.

 ## Contributors: